bbauska/dom/README.md

     src="./images/image007.png?raw=true"
     loading="lazy"
     style="width:40%;"
-    title=""
-    alt="." />
+    title="How to select DOM elements using tag name" alt="How to select DOM elements using tag name." />
 </a>
 </p>
 <!-- image007.png -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="D03-04">04.
 Using <b><mark>querySelector</mark></b></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This method selects the first element that matches a specified CSS selector.
-It returns only
+It returns
-one element.</p>
+only one element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Syntax:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->